 Chris: My father was an English teacher, and we have other educators in my family.
 (A common thread for many teachers.)
 Being around educators showed me how rewarding an experience being a teacher can be both in terms of the impact you can have on students lives, but also the quality of life that comes with the career.

 I was also inspired by many teachers growing up.
 I was the kind of kid to hang out and spend extra time at school.
 My 6th-grade science teacher said to me one day that he thought I would make a great teacher.
 So, I ran with it!
 Most people don’t know what they want to be by that age, but I did.

 Nulab: Can you tell us a bit more about your school?
 How many students are there total?
 How many classes/students do you teach?

 Chris: My school is Northern Valley Regional High School in Demarest, NJ.
 There are around 1200 students in the school total.
 I teach two first-year biology classes that are team-taught by my colleagues and I. I also teach two US 1 History classes in the same structure.
 (I use Cacoo a lot for my Biology classes.)

 Nulab: How did you first discover Cacoo?
 When?

 Chris: My colleague and I were discussing infographics and diagrams, so I did what any educator does: I ‘Googled’ online web diagrams.
 I had used the software-based Inspiration years ago when we used to have PCs in our classrooms.
 Then, they launched Webspiration, but our school never subscribed, and I never really pushed for it.

 When I found a free product like Cacoo, I ran with it.
-Cacoo offered us the Business plan for free as we are a public school and obviously not-for-profit.
+Cacoo offered us the Team Plan for free as we are a public school and obviously not-for-profit.
 This was amazing!